The UK Extractive Industries Transparency Initiative (EITI) Multi-Stakeholder Group is responsible for overseeing the implementation of the UK EITI.

 - Support the UK government’s championing of extractives transparency and open government.

 UK candidacy application

 On 15 October 2014 at the International EITI meeting in Burma, the UK was successfully admitted as an EITI candidate country.
-The UK will now have until April 2017 to start validation to become a fully compliant country.

 UK EITI Beneficial Ownership Roadmap